Routine Maintenance

 Routine maintenance, on the other hand, is a form of planned maintenance that is done on an ongoing basis to prevent problems.
 The distinction between routine and non-routine is important in highly regulated industries such as aviation, where regulations separate the two categories, delineating mandatory maintenance tasks from contingent maintenance tasks.

 For example, routine maintenance in aviation refers to 100-hour inspections, annual inspections, progressive inspections, and preflight checks.
 Non-routine maintenance activities are potentially dangerous activities that are performed infrequently and may require more skill than routine activities.
-Consequently, non-routine maintenance tasks may be outsourced while routine are typically done in-house.
+Consequently, non-routine maintenance tasks may be outsourced while routine maintenance is typically done in-house.

 Routine Maintenance vs. Preventive Maintenance